07akioni/lyla/README.md

 ### `lyla.withRetry(options: LylaWithRetryOptions) => Lyla`

+Beta compatibility.
+Currently only work in `2.0.0-beta.1` and later versions.

 Create a `lyla` instance with retry feature using existing `lyla` instance.
 For detail see [Retry request](#Retry request).

 #### Type `LylaRequestOptions`